- Optimizely Feature Experimentation

 May 5

-Added Owner and Teams fields to flags in Feature Experimentation.
+Added Owner and Teams fields to flags.
 The Owner field defaults to the flag creator.
 You can edit it from the flag Settings page.
 The Teams field supports multiple teams per flag and displays as a column on the Flags list.
 See Manage flags for information.

 April 29